Travel Green: An Eco-Vacation to Wisconsin Dells

 We’re a renewable-energy-using and veggie-eating family, so we were interested in the fact that the reigning kingdom of indoor waterparks (Wisconsin Dells has more than anywhere else on earth) offers opportunities for traveling with less impact on the planet.
 As practicing eco-tourists, we realize that every time we hop into a plane or car, we’re adding to rising global temperatures.

 Cutting our own travel emissions by not flying or driving far was a good start.
 But it turns out there’s a lot more to going green in the Dells.
 Some waterparks here have embraced energy conservation and efficiency efforts.
 At Wilderness Hotel and Golf Resort, for instance, about 85 percent of the sunlight passing through the transparent, UV-permeable Foil Tec roof over the Wild WaterDome reduces lighting needs and provides solar heat for the building (not to mention a chance to work on our tans).
 Liam took charge of running the “energize” key card through a slot every time we entered and left our room at the Wilderness on the Lake resort, which “magically” (according to Liam) turned the lights on or off and set the room to energy-saving mode when we weren’t there.
-At the Kalahari Resort—the largest indoor waterpark in America—mega fans pushed down the hot air collecting at the ceiling to heat the building, while energy-saving compact fluorescent bulbs glowed, part of a major facility update.
+At the Kalahari Resort—the largest indoor waterpark in America—mega fans push down the hot air collecting at the ceiling to heat the building, while energy-saving compact fluorescent bulbs glowed.

 We lusted over Sundara’s menu and gazed longingly at the heated outdoor Infinity Pool, a steaming escape amid sandstone bluffs.
 Next time, we vowed, we’d lure the grandparents along so we could eco-escape with clear consciences for a day at Sundara.